Deploying TensorFlow Lite on Android Devices

 Running Inference

-Inference refers to executing a machine learning model to make predictions based on input data.
+Inference is executing a machine learning model to make predictions based on input data.
 This is the critical phase where the preprocessed data, formatted as tensors, is fed into the TensorFlow Lite model running on an Android device.

 To perform inference using TensorFlow Lite in an Android environment: